urbanmagpie/learning-log/README.md

 # learning-log
 This repository tracks my daily progress as I learn Python and related tech skills.

+## Simple House Price Predictor App - July 24 2025

+What I learned
+Today, I built an interactive web app using Streamlit, a powerful yet beginner-friendly Python framework for creating data apps quickly.

+The app predicts house prices based on user input for house size (in square meters) by applying a linear regression model trained with sample data.
+This hands-on project helped me understand how to combine machine learning with an intuitive user interface.

+Key takeaways
+Streamlit basics: How to set up titles, text, input widgets (number_input), and buttons in the app.

+User interaction: Capturing input and displaying dynamic output.

+Machine learning integration: Using LinearRegression from scikit-learn for real predictions.

+Deployment: Learned about deploying apps online using Streamlit Cloud, enabling me to share my app with others via a URL — all for free.

+Troubleshooting: Resolved errors related to missing libraries and environment setup, which deepened my understanding of Python environments and dependencies.

+What’s next
+Enhance the app with more features like input validation, multiple predictors, and better UI design.

+Learn how to connect apps to real datasets.

+Explore other Python frameworks for web apps.

+Keep practicing deployment and version control with GitHub.

 ## Learning Log – 22 July 2025

 ### Topics Covered: